GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 This use case has the objective to receive data about the product entity and if valid, will create a product into the system

 This includes the Product Details and tags, those being Lists, but not images(specific endpoint for blobs).

+TODO: Should Validate Name Equality and Throw exception

 #### Payloads